bastianhs/Tucil2_13522034/README.md

 ## Input points format

 You can input points from terminal or .txt file.
+The .txt file must be placed in the test folder.
 You need **at least 2 points** to construct a bezier curve.
 Point format: